Skip to content

 A 2014 study published in the journal ‘Seminars in Reproductive Medicine’ showed that inflammation can also affect the delicate balance of our two main sex hormones, oestrogen and progesterone.
 Inflammation, it appears, can lead to oestrogen dominance, and a relative lack of progesterone.
 Progesterone is needed to prepare the lining of the uterus for pregnancy, it is also needed to maintain a pregnancy, particularly in the first 8-10 weeks (before the placenta takes over the progesterone production).
 Low progesterone is therefore very common in women that are experiencing fertility problems.
 It is also often implicated in early miscarriage.

 So, what does this have to do with probiotics?

-Well, actually there have been many clinical trials that show that probiotic supplementation can be very effective in reducing systemic inflammation.
+Well, actually there have been many clinical trials showing that probiotic supplementation can be very effective in reducing systemic inflammation.
 These trials have looked at various different inflammatory markers in the blood, and how they can be manipulated (either raised or lowered) by supplementing with probiotics.

-I don’t think that anyone is suggesting that probiotics are a ’cure’ for infertility, in fact far from it.
+Existing research does not suggest that probiotics are a ‘cure’ for infertility - far from it.
 Research into the microbiome’s influence on human reproduction and fertility is still in the very early stages, yet the discoveries to date look promising.